sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

-<h3 id="my-foilhead-114">Lagrange dual functions for generalized inequalities</h3>
+<h3>Lagrange dual functions for generalized inequalities</h3>

 <div class="definition" id="definition:Lagrange dual functions for generalized inequalities" data-name="Lagrange dual functions for generalized inequalities">

-for optimization problem in ~
+for optimization problem in <a href="#definition:optimization problems with generalized inequalities"></a>
 for which Lagrangian is defined, function $g:\bigtimes \reals^{k_i} \times \reals^p \to \reals\cup \{-\infty\}$
 defined by